basilkhan05/metabase-to-shopify-counter/README.md

 # Metabase to Shopify Counter

-This Sinatra app fetches and updates numbers from a given list of URLs and stores them in an SQLite database.
+This Sinatra app fetches and updates numbers from a given list of JSON URLs from metabase and stores them in an SQLite database.
 It also provides a simple web interface to manage the URLs and display their numbers.
+A JSON endpoint is also exposed to view the sum of all the numbers from the various metabase URLs.

 ## Features